Disney World In July (2025)

 Should I visit Disney World in June or July?

 Comparing these two months is pretty straightforward.
-June typically has the Epcot International Flower & Garden Festival and since the Epcot International Food & Wine Festival is back to a late-July start, July mostly doesn’t have a festival.
-(As noted above, the status of the Festival calendar is a bit more ambiguous than usual.)
+June typically has the Epcot International Flower & Garden Festival and since the Epcot International Food & Wine Festival is back to a late-August start, July doesn’t have a festival.

 Beyond that, the tradeoff is straightforward—July has slightly lighter crowds but slightly worse weather.
 Besides July 4 weekend, we don’t see too much to distinguish these.